 Ryan & I joined the large number of visitors waiting for the 11am tour.
 It was a sea of black, with us women dressed in our black robes and scarves.
 Just before the tour began, we were divided into smaller groups and introduced to our guides.
 My group numbered ten and included people from Australia, New Zealand, the Philippines and Korea – not counting my American ex-pat nephew from Dubai!

-The Grand Mosque offers these excellent “walk-in” tours each day – between 2-5 tours, depending on the day of the week. (see Visitor Info reference section at the bottom).
+The Grand Mosque offers these excellent “walk-in” Cultural Tours each day – between 2-5 tours, depending on the day of the week. (see Visitor Info reference section at the bottom).
 You can also do a “self-visit” and walk around the mosque on your own without a guided tour.
 However, I believe a visitor would really miss out by not taking the fun and informative tour.
 Perhaps, the best plan is to first take the tour and then allow time for additional exploration (and more photo taking) afterwards.

 8) Make a New Friend & Gain Cultural Insights Into Islam